kata-ai/development-standard/development-workflow/definition-of-done-per-phase.md

 * Unit test is 100 percent passed.
 * Code documentation is written.
 Eg. Class has description, public method has description.

+Actors: QAs, PM at some case to consult about bug / improvement.

 ## Done

-Prerequisite to go to next phase:
+Prerequisite to go to Deployments:

 * Stories passed the QA process.
 * Codes finished within the sprint, should be tagged with version according to semantic versioning.
 * Should have Technical Release notes.
 * [Javascript | Go] doc generated from code documentation.

+Actors: PM, Infra, Software Engineers, and SRE